+\begin{theorem} A $p$-safe strategy in a refined abstract world PG has a corresponding $p$-safe strategy in the world POMDP. \end{theorem}

-\paragraph*{Correctness} First, a deterministic memoryless strategy $\sched'$ on a refined abstract world PG needs to be translated to a strategy $\sched$ for the original POMDP while $p$-safety is conserved.
-Intuitively, as the proposed refinement steps encode history into the abstract world PG, the strategy $\sched$ is not memoryless anymore but has a finite memory at most $m$ according to the maximum number of moves that are observed. \begin{theorem} A $p$-safe strategy in a refined abstract world PG has a corresponding $p$-safe strategy in the world POMDP. \end{theorem} The proposed refinements eliminate spurious movements of \agent[1] from the original abstract world PG.
+\begin{IEEEproof} First, a deterministic memoryless strategy $\sched'$ on a refined abstract world PG needs to be translated to a strategy $\sched$ for the original POMDP such that $p$-safety is conserved.
+Again, we can show a projection of a path $\block_0\xrightarrow{\act_0}\langle\block_0,\act_0\rangle\xrightarrow{s\in \block_0}\block_1\xrightarrow{\act_1}\ldots\block_n$ in the PG to the blocks $\block_0\xrightarrow{\act_0}\block_1\xrightarrow{\act_1}\ldots\block_n$, and again, the location of \agent[0] is independent of the choices Player~2 makes.
+However, each block on the path no longer corresponds solely to the location and \textit{current} observation of \agent[0], but instead to a history of observations.
+Therefore, the strategy $\sched$ is not memoryless anymore but has a finite memory at most $m$ according to the maximum number of moves that are observed.
+Formally, the simulation relation introduced for the unrefined abstraction does no longer map from the abstraction to the POMDP, but from the refined abstraction to a (one- or more-step) history unrolling of the POMDP.
+All further arguments remain the same. \end{IEEEproof} \begin{theorem} If an abstract world PG has a $p$-safe strategy, its refined abstract world PG has a $p'$-safe strategy with $p' \geq p$. \end{theorem}

+\begin{IEEEproof} The proposed refinements eliminate spurious movements of \agent[1] from the original abstract world PG.